ryan-mcclue/musings/tower-of-knowledge.md

 # Phone
-EABI is new ARM ABI
+PIC (Position Independent Code) can be executed anywhere in memory by using relative addresses, e.g. shared libraries The process of converting relative to absolute, i.e. query unresolved symbols at runtime adds a level of indirection as normally function address present in instruction stream.

-Part of ABI for ARM (also part of ABI is debugging, dynamic linking semantics etc.)
+EABI is new ARM ABI (called embedded as suited to the needs of embedded applications) Part of ABI for ARM (also part of ABI is debugging, dynamic linking semantics etc.)
 From this we can garner say, not to put more than 4 word sized arguments to function as this will require stack, consuming more time and space
 Furthermore, alignment restrictions mean that passing a double word has to be even-odd register pair,